cyberbotics/webots-doc/reference/procedural-proto-nodes.md

 [this table](#content-of-the-context-dictionary) shows the available information and its corresponding keys.
 - The VRML comment ("#") prevails over the Lua statements.
-- The following Lua modules are availble directly: base, table, io, os, string, math, debug, package.
+- The following Lua modules are available directly: base, table, io, os, string, math, debug, package.
 - The LUA\_PATH environment variable can be modified (before running Webots) to include external Lua modules.
 - Lua standard output and error streams are redirected on the Webots console (written respectively in regular and in red colors).
 This allows developers to use the Lua regular functions to write on these streams.
+- The [lua-gd](http://ittner.github.io/lua-gd) module is contained in Webots and can simply be imported using `local gd = require("gd")`.
+This module is very useful to manipulate images, it can be used, for example, to generate textures.

 %figure "VRML type to Lua type conversion"